KarmicDD/MVP-01/Backend/docs/SERVICES_DOCUMENTATION.md

 ## Introduction

 This documentation provides detailed information about the backend services used in the KarmicDD platform.
-These services handle various aspects of the application, from document processing to AI-powered analysis.
+These services handle various aspects of the application, from document processing to AI-powered analysis for Indian startups and investors.

 ## Document Processing Services